-Not only is it heartbreaking to think of your dog being that upset, it’s embarrassing to know that you’re responsible for disturbing other guests.
+Not only would it be heartbreaking to think of your dog being that distressed.
+It would be embarrassing to know that you’re responsible for disturbing all the other guests.
 And it could be expensive if the hotel asks you and your dog to leave!

 [Being pet friendly…] has cost us too much in guest satisfaction and in room rebates to other guests disturbed by barking dogs.
 This happens more often than we would like, and it’s pushed us to the brink.